YuanmingZhang05/Onfesk/README.md

 https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html
 ```

-Both of our SetXor and SetXorDyn construct a compact bit matrix and performs bitwise XOR operations when adding elements or merging sketches.
-Additionally, they incorporate a random response mechanism to satisfy Differential Privacy (DP) and estimates the intersection cardinality through the estimation of the difference set cardinality.
-Moreover, we conducted extensive experiments to compare the performance of our SetXor with the method [SFM](https://arxiv.org/pdf/2302.02056.pdf) and the state-of-the-art method [LL](https://research.google/pubs/pub49177/).

 ### Datasets
 Our experiments encompass five real-world datasets, including four non-image datasets (Webspam, URL, RCV1, Real-Sim) and one image dataset (MNIST).
 To suit the online setting, we select around 15, 000 examples with the largest length from each datasets and randomly shuffle them.